-- The organisational security policy Limitation of capability and blocking the Loader (P.Lim_Block_Loader) is directly implemented by the security objective for the TOE "Capability and availability of the Loader (O.Cap_Avail_Loader)" and the security objective for the TOE environment "Limitation of capability and blocking the Loader (OE.Lim_Block_Loader)".
-The TOE security objective "Capability and availability of the Loader" (O.Cap_Avail_Loader)" mitigates also the threat "Abuse of Functionality " (T.Abuse-Func) if attacker tries to misuse the Loader functionality in order to manipulate security services of the TOE provided or depending on IC Dedicated Support Software or user data of the TOE as IC Embedded Software, TSF data or user data of the smartcard product. - The organisational security policy "Controlled usage to Loader Functionality (P.Ctlr_Loader) is directly implemented by the security objective for the TOE "Access control and authenticity for the Loader (O.Ctrl_Auth_Loader)" and the security objective for the TOE environment "Secure communication and usage of the Loader (OE.Loader_Usage)". - The threat "Masquerade the TOE (T.Masquerade_TOE)" is directly covered by the TOE security objective "Authentication to external entities (O.Authentication)" describing the proving part of the authentication and the security objective for the operational environment of the TOE "External entities authenticating of the TOE (OE.TOE_Auth)" verifying part of the authentication. - The justification related to the security objectives O.TDES, O.AES, O.RSA, O.ECDSA, O.ECDH and O.SHA is followings: Since these objectives require the TOE to implement the same specific security functionality as required by P.Crypto-Service, the organization security policy is covered by the objective. - The threat "Diffusion of open samples" (T.Open_Samples_Diffusion) is directly covered by the TOE security objective "Protection of the confidentiality of the TSF" (O.Prot_TSF_Confidentiality) based on the self-protection of the TOE and the authentication mechanism of the Loader.
-Additionally to O.Prot_TSF_Confidentiality (Protection of the confidentiality of the TSF), T.Open_Samples_Diffusion threat is countered by O.Leak-Inherent (Protection against Inherent Information Leakage) and O.Leak-Forced (Protection against Forced Information Leakage) from the PP.
+- The organisational security policy Limitation of capability and blocking the Loader (P.Lim-Block-Loader) is directly implemented by the security objective for the TOE "Capability and availability of the Loader (O.Cap-Avail-Loader)" and the security objective for the TOE environment "Limitation of capability and blocking the Loader (OE.Lim-Block-Loader)".
+The TOE security objective "Capability and availability of the Loader" (O.Cap-Avail-Loader)" mitigates also the threat "Abuse of Functionality" (T.Abuse-Func) if attacker tries to misuse the Loader functionality in order to manipulate security services of the TOE provided or depending on IC Dedicated Support Software or user data of the TOE as IC Embedded Software, TSF data or user data of the smartcard product. - 179 The organisational security policy "Controlled usage to Loader Functionality (P.Ctlr-Loader) is directly implemented by the security objective for the TOE "Access control and authenticity for the Loader (O.Ctrl-Auth-Loader)" and the security objective for the TOE environment "Secure communication and usage of the Loader (OE.Loader-Usage)". - The threat "Masquerade the TOE (T.Masquerade-TOE)" is directly covered by the TOE security objective "Authentication to external entities (O.Authentication)" describing the proving part of the authentication and the security objective for the operational environment of the TOE "External entities authenticating of the TOE (OE.TOE-Auth)" verifying part of the authentication. - The justification related to the security objectives O.TDES, O.AES, O.RSA, O.ECDSA, O.ECDH and O.SHA is followings: Since these objectives require the TOE to implement the same specific security functionality as required by P.Crypto-Service, the organization security policy is covered by the objective. - The threat "Diffusion of open samples" (T.Open-Samples-Diffusion) is directly covered by the TOE security objective "Protection of the confidentiality of the TSF" (O.Prot-TSF-Confidentiality) based on the self-protection of the TOE and the authentication mechanism of the Loader.
+Additionally to O.Prot-TSF-Confidentiality (Protection of the confidentiality of the TSF), T.Open-Samples-Diffusion threat is countered by O.Leak-Inherent (Protection against Inherent Information Leakage) and O.Leak-Forced (Protection against Forced Information Leakage) from the PP. - 183 The assumption "Capture device (A.Capture)" is covered by security objective OE.Capture as directly follows. - 184 The threat "Abuse-Communication (T.Abuse-Communication)" is directly covered by the TOE security objective "Confidentiality in SP communications (O.Confidential-Channel)" based on secure channel mechanism between SE and SP. - The security objective "Cryptographic Service AES (O.AES)" can be traced back to threat T.Abuse-Communication because the cryptographic service is demanded between SE and SP communication.
+AES protects the confidentiality of transmitted data as required attending to the description of T.Abuse-Communication.